hejohns/hejohns.github.io/_posts/vim.md

 Also I should really contribute a little to vim over time.
-The only thing I've contributed back was a bug report about unicode character handling, which someone patched and Bram merged within a couple days(!).
+The only thing I've contributed back was a bug report about unicode character handling, which someone patched and Bram merged the same day(!).

 So let's keep a [fork](https://github.com/hejohns/vim) to track my config.